snarkymcsnarkpants/dad_joke_repo/the collection.md

 - Descartes walks into a bar.
 The bartender asks, "Would you like a drink?"
 Descartes replies, "I think not," and disappears.
     (A twist on Descartes’ "I think, therefore I am," implying his existence hinges on thought.)

-- Heisenberg was pulled over for speeding.
-The officer says, "Do you know how fast you were going?"
-Heisenberg replies, "No, but I know exactly where I am."
-    (A riff on the uncertainty principle, where knowing a particle’s speed precludes pinpointing its position.)